logoscreative/restrict-content/readme.txt

 For example, you can restrict content to only Administrators, Editors, Authors, and Subscribers.

 Content restriction works both with shortcodes and drop-down menu of access levels for complete posts / pages.

+Thanks to Dave Kuhar for adding the update to allow the "Contributor" user level.

 == Installation ==